 Spending time in Africa means spending time on safari — here are the answers to all of your questions about our favorite safari spot: Murchison Falls National Park in Uganda.

-One of the main reasons people flock to Africa is for a safari, and for good reason.
-The idea of hopping in a car and driving through golden plains to spot lions, cheetahs, giraffes, elephants, and more in person is almost too much to actually come true … unless you’re a volunteer in Uganda!
+The idea of hopping in an open-air vehicle and driving through golden plains to spot lions, cheetahs, giraffes, elephants, and more in person is almost too much to actually come true … unless you’re a volunteer in Uganda!